slowernews/hamster-system/README.md

         (soon) Call Mom
         (someday) Bungee jumping with friends

 ---
 ### Non-actionable notes (references):

 - non-actionable notes are called **references**  and are managed on a cloud synced folder.

+- to guarantee future data exchange and serialization use [YAML](https://www.json2yaml.com/convert-yaml-to-json).

 - hint: use reference notes to keep your collection of bookmarks.

 ---
 ### How to navigate through your notes:

 - use text editor's side bar and built-in search.<sup id="refnote5"> [5](#footnote5)</sup>

 ---
 ### Screenshots: